ctc837/ctc837.github.io/_posts/2016-11-27-Week-Fourteen.md

 "Don't cry because it's over, smile because it happened" -Ludwig Jacobowski

 I am incredibly grateful for the experience I've had taking this class.
 I've learned an incredible amount and made some friends and positive experiences along the way.
-I will definitely recommend this class to and fellow computer science majors that I interact with in the future (but only if they're up for a challenge!).
+I will definitely recommend this class to any fellow computer science majors that I interact with in the future (but only if they're up for a challenge!).